Skip to main content

-This ultimate estate cleanout checklist is the one I wish I had the first time I helped a family clear a parent's home.
-An estate cleanout has more moving parts than any other type of cleanout: legal, financial, emotional, logistical, and physical.
-The work has to happen in the right order or items of real value end up in the haul pile and items of no value slow down the whole job.
-Here is the sequence that works every time.
+This is the checklist I wish I'd had the first time I helped a family clear a parent's home.
+Estate cleanouts have more moving parts than any other kind.
+Legal, financial, emotional, logistical, physical.
+If the work happens out of order, valuables end up in the haul pile and worthless stuff jams up the whole job.
+Here's the sequence that works.

 Section 01

-These steps happen before the first item leaves the house, ideally within 2 weeks of taking possession of the property.
+These steps happen before the first box leaves the house.
+Aim to finish them inside two weeks of taking possession.

-- Confirm you have legal authority (executor letter, trust documents, or court order)
+• Confirm legal authority (executor letter, trust docs, or court order).

-- Turn on utilities if they are off (you need heat, light, and water)
+• Turn on utilities if they're off.
+You need heat, light, water.

-- Locate all financial documents: bank, insurance, tax, mortgage
+• Pull all financial documents: bank, insurance, tax, mortgage.

-- Locate the safe, lock box, or hidden valuables the deceased mentioned
+• Find the safe, lock box, or hiding spots the deceased mentioned.

 Section 02